History of Italy: Middle Ages

-Odoacer's rule came to an end when the Ostrogoths, under the leadership of Theodoric, conquered Italy.
+Odoacer's rule ended when the Ostrogoths, under the leadership of Theodoric, conquered Italy.
 Decades later, the armies of Eastern Emperor Justinian entered Italy with the goal of re-establishing imperial Roman rule, which led to the Gothic War that devastated the whole country with famine and epidemics.
 This ultimately allowed another Germanic tribe, the Lombards, to take control over vast regions of Italy.
 In 751 the Lombards seized Ravenna, ending Byzantine rule in northern Italy.
 Facing a new Lombard offensive, the Papacy appealed to the Franks for aid.

-In 756 Frankish forces defeated the Lombards and gave the Papacy legal authority over much of central Italy, thus establishing the Papal States.
-In 800, Charlemagne was crowned emperor of the Holy Roman Empire by the Pope in Saint Peter's Basilica.
-After the death of Charlemagne (814), the new empire soon disintegrated under his weak successors.
-There was a power vacuum in Italy as a result of this.

-This coincided with the rise of Islam in the Arabian Peninsula, North Africa and the Middle East.
+In 756 Frankish forces defeated the Lombards and gave the Papacy legal authority over much of central Italy, establishing the Papal States.
+In 800, Charlemagne was crowned emperor of the Holy Roman Empire.
+After the death of Charlemagne (814), the new empire disintegrated under his weak successors, resulting in a power vacuum in Italy and coinciding with the rise of Islam in North Africa and the Middle East.
 In the South, there were attacks from the Umayyad Caliphate and the Abbasid Caliphate.
 In the North, there was a rising power of communes.
 In 852, the Saracens took Bari and founded an emirate there.
-Islamic rule over Sicily was effective from 902, and the complete rule of the island lasted from 965 until 1061.
-The turn of the millennium brought about a period of renewed autonomy in Italian history.
-In the 11th century, trade slowly recovered as the cities started to grow again.
-The Papacy regained its authority and undertook a long struggle against the Holy Roman Empire.
+Islamic rule over Sicily was effective from 902.

-The Investiture controversy, a conflict over two radically different views of whether secular authorities such as kings, counts, or dukes, had any legitimate role in appointments to ecclesiastical offices such as bishoprics, was finally resolved by the Concordat of Worms in 1122, although problems continued in many areas of Europe until the end of the medieval era.
+In the 11th century, trade slowly recovered as the cities started to grow again and the Papacy regained its authority.
+The Investiture controversy, over whether secular authorities had any legitimate role in appointments to ecclesiastical offices, was resolved by the Concordat of Worms in 1122, although problems continued in many areas of Europe until the end of the medieval era.
 In the north, a Lombard League of communes launched a successful effort to win autonomy from the Holy Roman Empire, defeating Emperor Frederick Barbarossa at the Battle of Legnano in 1176.
-In the south, the Normans occupied the Lombard and Byzantine possessions, ending the six-century-old presence of both powers in the peninsula.
+In the south, the Normans occupied the Lombard and Byzantine possessions.